Impact of COVID-19 on Ireland’s Aviation Community

 Explore all available restructuring and insolvency protection afforded under national and/or international laws to buy time to review and device scheme of arrangement

-In Ireland, each of Aer Lingus and Ryanair have announced planned reduction in size and job cuts and Stobart Air is expected to be rescued by the Stobart Group UK, and CityJet was placed into examinership in mid-April.
-From a legal perspective, Ireland is a Cape Town Contracting State and Alternative A insolvency regime applies.
-We are monitoring the progress of the Cityjet examinership and the first application and operation of Alternative A in Ireland.
+In Ireland, each of Aer Lingus and Ryanair have announced planned reduction in size and job cuts and Stobart Air has been rescued by the Stobart Group UK, with accompanying job losses.
+CityJet was placed into examinership in mid-April and is close to agreeing a scheme of arrangement with the majority of its creditors, which should see the company survive.
+From a legal perspective, Ireland is a Cape Town Contracting State and Alternative A insolvency regime applies, but to date we have not seen its application or operation in Ireland.

 The current level of commercial aircraft subject to lease is estimated to be in the region of 40% with Ireland commanding a 60% share of the global leasing market.
 The relationship between airlines and lessors is a typically debtor creditor relationship.
 In the current crisis, airlines ability to generate revenue has been decimated with lease defaults and/or deferrals.
 This has a significant knock-on effect to the leasing community in Ireland.